 Who Cares?
-A-Zillion Ways You Can Meet the Needs of People Around You by Linnea Torkelsen (1996, The Adventist Youth Service Network North American Division).
+A-Zillion Ways You Can Meet the Needs of People Around You by Linnea Torkelsen (1996, ei The Adventist Youth Service Network North American Division).
+A powerfully motivating collection of . youth service projects, and the true stories behind them.
+Fun and convicting.
 Available through Advent Source.
-Call 1800-328-0525.
+Call 1-800-328-0525.

-The Family & Youth Ministry by Fred Cornforth (1995, The Youth and Young Adult Ministries Consultants, Inc.).
+The Family & Youth Ministry by Fred Cornforth (1995, The Youth and Young Adult Ministries Consultants, Inc.) helps you build an effective youth ministry.
+Practical and to the point, you'll discover dozens of ways to build relationships and multigenerational involvement.
+One of the best resources around.
 Available through AdventSource.
 Call 1-800-328-0525.